Skip to Content

 To reach the springs, you’ll need to drive 15 minutes from Invermere to the small town of Radium.
 From here, head out of town towards Kootenay National Park, and the springs are on your right with the overflow car park on your left.

 Although we were totally up for an early morning dip in the springs, they’re only open from 11:30 am to 9 pm on weekdays and 10:30 am to 9 pm on the weekends, so bear that in mind!
-They do also occasionally close the springs for maintenance, so be sure to double-check the website before you go.
+They also occasionally close the springs for maintenance, so be sure to double-check their website before you go.

-10. Take it easy at Kinsmen Beach
+11. Take it easy at Kinsmen Beach

 Bailey walks the shore at Kinsman Beach, Invermere